Punktum-dk/sandbox-environment-specification/README.md

 | --------- | -------------------------------------- |
 | URL       | https://das-sandbox.dk-hostmaster.dk/  |

-Access to the DAS sandbox service requires IP whitelisting and a Service API user created in the sandbox RP, please see [General](#general) for details.
+Access to the DAS sandbox service requires a Service API user created in the sandbox RP, please see [General](#general) for details.